MakeSchool/SpriteBuilder-Cocos2D-Docs/1.3/getting-started/intro.md

-# Welcome to SpriteBuilder & Cocos2D
+# Welcome to SpriteBuilder & Cocos2D Developer Guide

 This is the reference documentation for [SpriteBuilder](http://www.spritebuilder.com) and [Cocos2D-Swift](http://www.cocos2d-swift.org), the **free and open source 2D game development** framework for **Objective-C** and **Swift** developers with support for **iOS, Android and OS X** platforms.
 Click on the logos below to open the corresponding websites.